 There are 6 rivers in Steele County: Cedar River (west fork), Le Sueur River, Little Le Sueur River, Straight River and Zumbro River.
 The Straight River is the source of 8 of the 9 named creeks that flow through Steele County.
-This river originates in the southeast quadrant of the state and meanders south and then west before following a northern path through the center of the state.
+This river originates in the southeast quadrant of the state and meanders south and then west before following a northern path through the center of the state illustrated in Map A-33.